 In the initial years the common fund raised through several means supported the treatment of patients.
 In 2001, Mr. G.K.
 Ramamurthy gave us a big fund towards patient care and this boosted the recruitment of patients for support.
 Subsequently many such good Samaritans and corporates have come forward and allocated funds specifically for the treatment of patients, some even for specific type of cancers.
 Thus, the last 2 decades has seen a major jump in terms of patients supported and this has borne fruit, the number of cancer victors is steadily on the rise!

-Our support of patient does not end with treatment or its sponsorship but beyond that to counseling , providing ancillary care during treatment and finally rehabilitating them as useful citizens in the community.
-The details of each of these is given in further sections.
+Our support of patient does not end with treatment or its sponsorship but beyond that to counselling, providing ancillary care during treatment and finally rehabilitating them as useful citizens in the community.

 Vasantha Memorial Cancer Centre

 This is a cancer clinic cum chemotherapy centre that provides the optimal chemotherapies for cancer affected.
 All consultations are FREE, there are no bed charges or nursing charges and the only thing the patient pays is for the cancer drugs that too is highly subsidized or free.

 Nearly 900 donors which included individuals, charities, corporates aided to create this modern centre with an ICU like facility day care ward and it was inaugurated on 27th Aug 2008.
 It has seen a turnover of over 12000 patients over the last 13 years.
 2000 plus patients have taken chemotherapy here and hundreds of them have already conquered cancer after taking treatment here.